nopnop2002/esp-idf-ftp-camera/README.md

 	`curl "http://esp32-camera.local:8080/take/picture"`
 	![config-shutter-5](https://user-images.githubusercontent.com/6020549/192754978-cf5f505c-5f7b-4856-b6a3-692b2f94a80b.jpg)

-- Shutter is MQTT Subscribe
+- Shutter is MQTT Publish
+	ESP32 acts as an MQTT subscriber and listens to requests from MQTT publishes.
 	You can use this command as shutter.
 	`mosquitto_pub -h broker.emqx.io -p 1883 -t "/take/picture" -m "take picture"`
 	The firmware can be restarted when disconnected from the MQTT server.